 The favored method of long-distance travel was by train, while overseas travel was limited to ships.

-The sinking of the Titanic occurred eight months after the Gotch vs. Hackenschmidt rematch.
+The Titanic sank eight months after the Gotch vs. Hackenschmidt rematch.

 What about sports of the time?

-Baseball was the most popular spectator sport in the early 1900s, and believe it or not, professional cycling too.
+Baseball was the most popular spectator sport in the early 1900s; believe it or not, professional cycling was too.
 There was no National Football League, and the sport at the collegiate level was trying to shake off its image as a brutal and violent pastime.

 Professional basketball (not the NBA, which would be founded 38 years later in 1946) was only just beginning and not well-known.

 Many states outlawed professional boxing, while amateur wrestling had somewhat of an elitist image and was mainly found in northeastern colleges, athletic clubs, YMCAs, and Ivy League institutions.